|

 Instructions

-• In a small bowl, whisk together the broth, tamari, honey, cornstarch, red pepper flakes, garlic, and ginger.
+• In a small bowl, whisk together the broth, soy sauce, honey, cornstarch, red pepper flakes, garlic, and ginger.
 Set aside.

 • In a large wok or skillet set over medium-high heat, heat 1 tablespoon of the oil.